CarlitosDroid/java-datastructures-algorithms-exercises/README.md

 65. Print all substrings of a given string
 66. Check if a given string is Palindrome
 67. Check if two strings are anagram of each other
+68. Find the closest value to zero from an array of positives and negatives

 # LINKED LIST